“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” – Dr Seuss

 Whether it’s the development of vocabulary, imagination and communication skills or just the joy of discovering stories that stay with them for life, the benefits of reading for children are easy to see.
 But in our increasingly distracted modern world, and with busy family lives (and reluctant readers), what can parents do to help their children discover the magic of books and become lifelong readers?

-As part of this year’s World Book Day theme, Share a Story, which encourages us all to spend just 10 minutes a day reading and sharing stories with children, we’ve put together some ideas for how to to get kids excited about reading and the books which are guaranteed to help them do so.
+For International Literacy Day, which is celebrated to remind us of the importance of literacy as a matter of human rights, we’ve put together some ideas for how to to get kids excited about reading and the books which are guaranteed to help them do so.

 1. Make time to read together